 I’ll have to blame my friends for this, I’d come across some really basic recording software at a young age, my friend and I figured out how to add voiceovers to animations we made in 5th grade and when it came time to record demos for my bands I was the one who made it happen.
 My early recordings were the same as every amateur, I hated how they sounded and I didn’t want to just settle with a mediocre sound even for a demo to get a gig at a bar, I wanted to get the sound of the band’s I listened to, those Chris Lord Alge mixes! and so began the ultimate quest to achieve that real “record” sound.

-I went through phases growing up listening to different genre's and artists over and over and ooooover until my family couldn't stand it.
-My friends really opened the doors to the types of the music I listen to.
-I have too many favorites in every genre from classical to rap to pop to rock to metal to list out.
-I've recorded mixed and mastered all kinds of music, even music from other countries in languages I don't understand.
-I've developed the ability to see the potential when I hear a song and really translate that into something listeners want to hear.
+I went through phases growing up listening to different genre’s and artists over and over and ooooover until my family couldn’t stand it.
+My friends really opened the doors to many of the genres of the music I listen to.
+I have too many favorites in every genre from classical to rap to pop to rock to list out.
+I’ve recorded mixed and mastered all kinds of music, even music from other countries in languages I don’t understand.
+I’ve developed the ability to hear the potential of a song and really translate that into something listeners enjoy.